het-postdoc-accord/information/README.md

    2. **Would moving the common deadline later lead to logistical challenges?**
       The astronomy community provides proof that a later postdoc deadline can work.
 In this community, most postdoc offers are made in January and the response deadline is not earlier than Feb 15.
 The American Astronomical Society’s (AAS) policy, adopted in 1988 and later reaffirmed in 2003 and 2006, can be found [here](https://aas.org/about/governance/society-resolutions#postdoc).
-      Similarly, the mathematics community reached a similar agreemend with. adeadline of Feb 6, which can be found [here](https://www.ams.org/profession/employment-services/deadline-coordination/deadline-coordination).
+      Similarly, the mathematics community reached a similar agreemend with a deadline of Feb 6, which can be found [here](https://www.ams.org/profession/employment-services/deadline-coordination/deadline-coordination).
       It is important to be cognizant of how a later response deadline can affect applicants who need to apply for visas, prepare for a long-distance move, arrange child-care, and/or coordinate dual careers.
 This survey does not consider any deadlines that extend past Feb 15 (which has been adopted by the astronomy community).
 Were the acceptance deadline to change, we will encourage institutitons to be mindful of these challenges and consider flexibility in starting dates.

   3. **How can we avoid having a deadline that falls on a weekend, which encounters similar administrative challenges as one that falls during the holiday period?**